 YES.
-CSP’s Virtual ceremony doesn’t prohibit your eligibility to participate in any future in person ceremony.
-The next opportunity for you to participate in a commencement ceremony is Saturday, December 12, 2020.
-Concordia is also hosting a commencement ceremony on April 30 and May 1, 2021.
-The fall and spring ceremonies will take place at the Gangelhoff Center and are not ticketed.
-Final details for the December ceremony, including times, have not been determined and will be based on the number of participants.
+We invite any 2020 grad to participate in the Spring 2021 ceremony.
+Concordia is currently planning on hosting a commencement ceremony on April 30 and May 1, 2021.
+Final details for the May ceremonies, including times, have not been determined and will be based on the state guidelines, regulations, and number of participants.

 YES.
-The Registrar’s Office will begin reviewing student records for degree awarding after final grades are posted to the student record.
+The Registrar’s Office will begin reviewing student records for degree awarding after final grades are posted to the student record (one week after the end of the term).
 This process can take 1-2 weeks, and perhaps longer due to COVID-19 restrictions.

 The university prints diplomas monthly and sends a congratulatory email once that process is completed.
 An official transcript can be used as proof of degree.
 We highly encourage you to check your unofficial transcript prior to requesting the official.